khanhhlq/HelloWorld/README.md

 ## HELLO WORLD

 - Say 'Hello World' in Multiple Programming Languages ✔
-- U want support for us?
-Join now
+- Do you want to support us?
+Join now!